 If you are from the Global South, from a non-majority background and/or from a crisis area, please read on to find out whether you might be eligible.
-And if you wish to sponsor such a package, click here for more information.
+And if you wish to sponsor such a package, please click go to our donation page for more information.

 Scholarships will be allocated according to the following criteria:

 - We have followed UN categorisation to allocate countries to four groups.
 The higher the number of the group your country of origin/residence belongs to, the higher your chances of gaining a scholarship package.

 - Group 1: Austria, Australia, Belgium, Read More